isomerpages/moe-rafflesgirlssch/highlights/achievements/_posts/2024-05-25-post-Odyssey of the Mind World Finals 2024.md

 <p>This year, 4 teams represented RGS at the World Finals!
 Our teams demonstrated
 exceptional performance, securing remarkable results in their respective divisions.</p>
-<p>Problem 3 Division 2 (P3D2) was also awarded the special <strong>OMER Award! </strong>The
+<p>Problem 3 Division 2 (P3D2) was also awarded the special <strong>OMER's Award! </strong>The
-OMER Award recognises those individuals, coaches, team members, parents, officials and others who, during a tournament, serve as exemplary examples or role models through their actions or words.</p>
+OMER's Award recognises those individuals, coaches, team members, parents, officials and others who, during a tournament, serve as exemplary examples or role models through their actions or words.</p>
 <p>The OMER's Award was presented to the P3D2 team for their exemplary sportsmanship